meso1007/meso1007/README.md

 # Hi there, Welcome to MyPage!👋

-I'm Shoya, a web developer currently focusing on frontend technologies such as React.js, Vue.js, and jQuery.
-I specialize in creating websites that blend design aesthetics with functionality, ensuring a seamless user experience.
+I'm **Shoya**, a web developer primarily building front-end applications with React.js.
+I focus on creating responsive, dynamic user interfaces that deliver seamless experiences.
+Currently, I’m dedicating time to learning and practicing a wide range of technologies and tools, including back-end frameworks like Node.js, Next.js, and Django, as well as exploring topics like web scraping and API integration to build scalable, data-driven solutions!
 ## Technologies & Tools 🛠️

 <div>